-Saskatoon police say a woman and her seven-year-old son who were reported missing last month have been located safe in Oregon.
+Saskatoon police say a woman and her seven-year-old son who were reported missing last month have been located and are safe in Oregon.

 Investigators say arrangements were being made with the U.S. Department of Homeland Security to have Dawn Walker and the boy brought back to Canada.

 Both are “safe and well” and were found in Oregon City, a community on the southern edge of Portland.

 READ the police news release here